-8. Trial: November 14, 2011 at 9:00 a.m.
+9. Trial: December 5, 2011 at 9:00 a.m.

-The parties estimate that this case will take three days to try.
+The parties estimate that each case will take two to three days to try.

 Trial shall be to a jury of seven and shall be bifurcated.
 This means that the parties will offer evidence and arguments only on the issue of liability, that is, whether plaintiff has proved his claims.
-If the jury finds that the plaintiff has met his burden, then the parties will offer evidence and arguments on the issue of damages.
+If the jury find that the plaintiff has met his burden, then the parties will offer evidence and arguments on the issue of damages.

 This case will be tried in an electronically equipped courtroom and the parties may present their evidence using this equipment.
 It is up to the parties and lawyers to check whether their personal electronic equipment works with the court's electronic equipment.

 The parties must have all witnesses and other evidence ready and available to present at trial in order to prevent delay.
 If you are not ready with your witnesses or other evidence ready when it is your turn, then the court could end your presentation of evidence.

-Entered this 8th day of November, 2010.
+Entered this 21st day of January, 2011.